ioccc-src/winner/faq.md

 <div id="faq6_6">
 <div id="author_json">
-### FAQ 6.6: What is a author_handle.json file and how are they used?
+### FAQ 6.6: What is an author_handle.json file and how are they used?
 </div>
 </div>